wordofwarning/wordofwarning.org/hab/advice/index.md

 Please see our [News page](/news/#artists) for latest opportunities and support information for artists, creatives, and freelancers.

-Following on from the <a href="https://gm-artisthub.co.uk" target="_blank">GM Artist Hub</a> advisory sessions (2020-23), [hÅb](/hab) is now offering FREE 30-minute advice sessions with Tamsin Drury via Zoom on Monday mornings (excluding Bank Holidays).
+Following on from the <a href="https://gm-artisthub.co.uk" target="_blank">GM Artist Hub</a> advisory sessions (2020-23)… [hÅb](/hab) now offers free 30-minute Advice Sessions on Monday mornings (excluding Bank Holidays) with Tamsin Drury (our Director) via Zoom.

 [hÅb](/hab)'s specialism is Live Art and contemporary performance, though all-comers are welcome.
-If you're an artist wanting to discuss creative ideas, funding, opportunities, or just need a chat, please book an advice session below.
+If you're an artist wanting to discuss creative ideas, funding, opportunities, or just need a chat, please book an Advice Session below.

 *NB*<br>• Queries: please email <a href="mailto:info@habmcr.org">info@habmcr.org</a><br>• If you book at the last minute we may not be able to accommodate you;<br>• Sessions take place privately in Zoom;<br>• You can choose to attend a Zoom meeting without signing up for a Zoom account, meaning you won't need to provide your personal data;<br>• You can opt to “stop video” or enable a “virtual backdrop” before your session starts if you prefer as a safeguarding option.